Internal Control System

 Compliance Organization

-As an advisory body to the Board of Directors, the Compliance Committee is made up of five outside directors and one director who is a full-time member of the Audit & Supervisory Committee.
-It is chaired by the full-time member of the Audit & Supervisory Committee, and supervises business affairs by discussing important compliance activities and making reports and suggestions to the Board of Directors.
-The Chief Compliance Officer (CCO) supervises and monitors the execution of all compliance operations, including that of the president, and periodically reports the state of compliance affairs to the Compliance Committee.
-The Regional Chief Compliance Officers (R-CCOs) assist the CCO as instructed by the CCO in order to promote effective compliance activities that take into account local laws, business practices and other societal demands.
-They promote and enforce compliance in their respective subsidiaries within the scope of their responsibilities.
-The CCO and R-CCOs periodically hold R-CCO meetings to discuss important matters relating to compliance activities at subsidiaries.
-In addition, a compliance control department monitors compliance in general, making corrections and adjustments as needed to enhance the completeness and effectiveness of compliance activities.
+As an advisory body to the Board of Directors, the Compliance Committee is made up of six outside directors and one director who is a full-time member of the Audit & Supervisory Committee.
+It is chaired by the full-time member of the Audit & Supervisory Committee, and supervises and monitors business affairs by discussing important compliance activities and making reports and suggestions to the Board of Directors.
+The Chief Compliance Officer (CCO) supervises and monitors the execution of all compliance operations and periodically reports the state of compliance affairs to the Compliance Committee.
+Under the supervision of the president, the compliance control department globally promotes and enforces compliance in cooperation with businesses and subsidiaries.
+It monitors compliance in general and, if necessary, makes corrections and adjustments to enhance the completeness and effectiveness of compliance activities.

 Whistleblowing Systems and Reporting Channels

 Epson provides reporting channels to obtain information from officers, regular employees, contract employees, and temporary workers to quickly call our attention to potential compliance problems that might go undetected.
 We set up a process for escalating reports of concern.
 The basic rules for whistleblowing systems, such as the need to strictly manage information contained in reports, forbid reprisals against whistleblowers, and protect anonymity, are set forth in Principles of Corporate Behavior and the Epson Group Whistleblowing Systems Regulation.
-Seiko Epson and all the Group companies provide reporting channels based on them.
-Whistleblowing systems comply with the laws and regulations of each country and region.
+Seiko Epson and all the Group companies, including in the Americas, Europe, China, and Southeast Asia, provide reporting channels based on them.
+Whistleblowing systems comply with the laws and regulations of each country and region, including, in Japan, the Whistleblower Protection Act.
 They are available in Group companies in their local language.

 Reporting channels are prescribed in the Epson Global Code of Conduct and accessible on the intranet.
 We inform officers, employees, and temporary workers about the channels and urge their use through Compliance Month activities every October and online courses.

-In addition, Seiko Epson and all the Group companies have set up Supplier whistleblowing systems to receive reports from suppliers and other third parties.
-Suppliers are notified about supplier whistleblowing systems at supplier conferences and are encouraged to use them.
+In addition, Seiko Epson and all Epson Group companies around the world have set up supplier whistleblowing systems to receive reports from suppliers and other external business partners.
+As with Epson's internal reporting channels, the information contained in reports is strictly protected, reprisals against whistleblowers are prohibited, and anonymity is ensured.
+Suppliers and other external business partners are notified about supplier whistleblowing systems in written supplier guidelines and at supplier conferences and are encouraged to use them.

 Support System in Japan

 Epson has set up two types of Epson Helpline reporting channels.
 One type is operated internally.
 The other is operated by a third-party provider.
 Officers, employees, and temporary workers in domestic Group companies can use either type of channel to report their concerns.
 Instructions for using Epson Helplines are provided in a user manual posted on the company intranet.
 Trainings and other opportunities also cover helpline use.
 Reports can be lodged by e-mail or phone 24 hours a day, 365 days a year.
 We investigate reports from whistleblowers and take corrective action as needed.
 We have been taking the initiative in developing the whistleblowing system since establishing the first reporting channels for employees and temporary workers in conjunction with the enforcement of the Whistleblower Protection Act in 2006.
-In compliance with the amended Whistleblower Protection Act that came into force in June 2022, we are taking further action to establish internal systems under which we designate personnel to be engaged in receiving whistleblowing reports and that enable the company to respond to such reports from employees and temporary workers up to one year after leaving the company.
+In compliance with the amended Whistleblower Protection Act that came into force in June 2022, we have designated personnel to handle whistleblowing reports and have been addressing reports from employees and dispatch workers within one year after leaving the company.
+We actively develop, improve, and implement systems based on the latest social and regulatory trends that are identified from things such as evaluations by an external consultant.

 Counseling and Support Services in Japan